Skip Links

 Michael Lewis' The Fifth Risk book cover featuring stacked blocks reflecting the American Flag.

-Michael Lewis, best-selling author of Liar’s Poker, Moneyball, The Blind Side, The Big Short, and others, lives with his family in Berkley, California.
+Michael Lewis, best-selling author of Liar’s Poker, Moneyball, The Blind Side, The Big Short, and others, lives with his family in Berkeley, California.
 “The Drift of Things” is excerpted from his book The Fifth Risk.

 The question at the start of his career, back in 1984, was where to apply himself.
 He’d seen an ad placed by the Coast Guard for a junior researcher, but didn’t really think of himself as a government guy.